InterNACHI/modular/README.md

     database/
 ```

-It will also add two new entries to your `composer.json` file.
+It will also add two new entries to your app's `composer.json` file.
 The first entry registers
 `./app-modules/my-module/` as a [path repository](https://getcomposer.org/doc/05-repositories.md#path),
 and the second requires `modules/my-module:*` (like any other Composer dependency).